Many screws are attached to plastic. Tighten gently. Less force is better.

 You will need a Philips screwdriver and Allen keys.

 Unpack your parts and inspect them for shipment damage.

-All SR1 actuators are secured with plastic straps.
-Unpack the actuators and cut this strap.
+Some SR1 actuators are secured with plastic straps.
+Unpack the actuators and cut this strap if present.

 Each 20x20 aluminum bar is attached to the rig with two 20mm angle brackets.
 Brake off two alignment pins on each bracket.
 Insert screwdriver and twist.
 Start in the middle.

 With the SIMRIG logo facing outwards; place the linear motors in between the bars and secure them with sixteen M5x25 screws and T-nuts (four for each linear motor.)
 Do not tighten completely yet.
 They need to be a loose when assembling the supports.

 Tighten the four pieces of 20x20 aluminum bars.

 Do not run the SIMRIG SR1 without the above pads attached!

 Assemble the supports between each linear motor and the rig.